-Doug Hazlewood inks Avengers #12 from original Kirby pencils.
+Doug Hazlewood inks two new pieces from Kirby originals.

 Doug writes: “The FIGHTING AMERICAN piece I inked over bluelined vintage pencils I found online.
 I worked with them in Photoshop to make them not so ‘squatty’.
 In making the image more proportional to 11 x 17 it made him not look so blocky and a bit more slender.
 I liked it better.
 Maybe the original was not quite as squatty and it happened with someone saving the copy of the image that way.
 I know someone inked it for publication somewhere before, as there is a color version online.
 This is my crack at the pencils.
 I remember how exciting it was to see the ads for the Harvey reprint back in the 60′s and I finally got one I think through the mail.
 I had been unaware of the character.”